-- Audio: Audio posts on Tumblr are generally music, though some users do record audio posts and share them on their blogs.
+- Audio: Audio posts on Tumblr are generally music, though some users record audio posts and share them on their blogs.

 - Reblogging: Reblogging is like retweeting on Twitter.
-You can reblog a post as is, or you can include your own commentary or images.
+You can reblog a post as is, or include your own commentary or images.
 Typically, reblogging is how users respond to posts, and most users reblog more than they create posts.

 - Notes: When someone reblogs or likes your post, those are called notes.
 The number of notes is displayed under a post.
 Popular posts often have thousands of notes, and many have been making their way across Tumblr for years.

-- Submit: While photos and links can't be sent through the Asks system, they can be shared through the submit button.
+- Submit: While photos and links can't be sent through the Asks system, they can be shared through the Submit button.